Linnean Society of London: Meetings

 Meetings have historically been, and continue to be, the main justification for the society's existence.
 Meetings are venues for people of like interests to exchange information, talk about scientific and literary concerns, exhibit specimens, and listen to lectures.
 Today, meetings are held in the evening and also at lunchtime.
-Most are open to the general public as well as to members, and the majority are offered without charge for admission.
+Most are open to the general public as well as to members.

 On or near 24 May, traditionally regarded as the birthday of Carl Linnaeus, the Anniversary Meeting is held.
-This is for fellows and guests only, and includes ballots for membership of the council of the society and the awarding of medals.
+This is for fellows and guests only, it includes ballots for membership of the council of the society and the awarding of medals.
 On 22 May 2020, for the first time in its history, the Anniversary Meeting was held online via videotelephony.
 This was due to restrictions on public gatherings imposed in response to the COVID-19 pandemic.

 Medals and prizes

 The Linnean Society of London aims to promote the study of all aspects of the biological sciences, with particular emphasis on evolution, taxonomy, biodiversity, and sustainability.
 Through awarding medals and grants, the society acknowledges and encourages excellence in all of these fields.

 The following medals and prizes are awarded by the Linnean Society: